vicepool/guild-operators/dev-portal.md

 - **Others..**
 There are other smaller-scale utility scripts that include building of core components from source for individual components, setting up environment pre-requisites, etc. You can read about details as you navigate through homepage starting [here](https://cardano-community.github.io/guild-operators).

-> --- note:
+!!! note

->    Please ensure to read the disclaimers on [homepage](https://cardano-community.github.io/guild-operators) before continuing
+  Please ensure to read the disclaimers on [homepage](https://cardano-community.github.io/guild-operators) before continuing

+!!!

 ### Setting Up Pre-Requisites..